Leoonixtech/noonchat/README.md

 The offical repo of NoonChat, a free Open-source chatting app.

 ✔ What NoonChat is?
-an open-source end-to-end encrypted web based chatting app
+ an open-source, fast, secure chatting web-based app.

 ✔ Features
 - Video/voice calls